 1) Instruction

-The client instructs their bank to send funds, usually through online banking, a secure channel, or a signed instruction.
-The order includes beneficiary details, amount, currency, value date, and reference.
+The sender instructs their bank to send funds through authenticated channels.
+The order includes beneficiary details, amount, currency, value date, and references that reconcile to the contract.

 2) Compliance And Limits

-The bank runs sanctions checks, anti money laundering monitoring, balance checks, and limit controls.
-Larger or unusual payments may trigger internal approvals before release.
+The bank runs sanctions checks, AML monitoring, balance checks, and internal limit controls.
+Larger or unusual payments often require additional approvals before release.

 3) Messaging